 Consistent with our prior that large stocks offer our test the most power, the large-stock segment is where we see differing test outcomes across models.
-For the small-stock segment, decade-old PERF scores produce nothing close to a rejection for any of the models, with t-statistics between -0.87 and -1.10.
+For the small-stock segment, decade-old PERF scores produce nothing close to a rejection for any of the models, with t-statistics between -0.49 and -1.10.
 That is, microcaps do not allow our test to say anything about whether one model serves better than another as the proper no-mispricing benchmark.
 This result is unsurprising.
-Firms that were microcaps a decade ago, if still around today, are likely to have experienced significant changes in their fundamental characteristics, leaving their decade-old PERF scores having little relation with their current betas on any of the various models' factors.
+Firms that were microcaps a decade ago, if still around today, are likely to have experienced significant changes in their fundamental characteristics, implying their decade-old PERF scores may have little relation to their current betas on any of the various models' factors.
 A sort on those PERF scores then produces essentially the same estimated alphas one would expect from a random sort-zero.

 The corresponding results for medium-sized stocks lie between the two contrasting cases for large and small stocks, just as one would expect with a positive relation between firm size and test power.
 For medium stocks, the CAPM is again not rejected, producing an alpha of -9 bps with a t-statistic of -0.54, the smallest values in absolute magnitude among the four models.
-For the multifactor models, the results are mixed: FF5 produces an alpha of 26 bps with a t-statistic of 2.10, thus being rejected; Q4 produces nearly the same alpha, 25 bps, but with a marginal t-statistic of 1.64; FF3 is clearly not rejected, with an alpha of 10 bps and a t-statistic of 0.73.
-Thus, as compared to small stocks, stronger evidence against at least one of the multifactor models emerges among medium stocks, but the strongest evidence clearly resides with large stocks.
+For the multifactor models, the results are mixed: FF5 and CAPM+BAB produce alphas of 26 and 28 bps, respectively, with t-statistics of 2.10 and 2.02, thus being rejected; Q4 produces nearly the same alpha, 25 bps, but with a marginal t-statistic of 1.64; FF3 is clearly not rejected, with an alpha of 10 bps and a t-statistic of 0.73.
+Thus, as compared to small stocks, stronger evidence against at least two of the multifactor models emerges among medium stocks, but the strongest evidence clearly resides with large stocks.

 Microcaps account for roughly half of the total number of stocks in a given month, so given the above results for microcaps, including them when sorting on decade-old PERF scores is likely to shrink the multifactor alphas considerably.
 Indeed, when sorting within the all-stock universe, the resulting alphas with respect to FF5 and Q4 are just 17 and 18 basis points, with t-statistics of 1.62 and 1.54, which are smaller than what those models produce within the large and medium categories.
-For FF3, however, the all-stock alpha is 31 basis points with a t-statistic of 2.86.
-For that model, the especially high alpha within large stocks exerts a strong enough influence to produce a significant all-stock result.
+For FF3 and CAPM+BAB, however, the all-stock alphas, though lower than the large-stock alphas, are nevertheless substantial, equal to 31 and 29 bps, with t-statistics of 2.86 and 2.19.